KrisLaw98/KLawrence.github.io/README.md

 ### Cape Town Land Use
 In this exercise, I used data from [Cape Town Open Data Portal](https://opendata.dc.gov/datasets/DCGIS::roadway-block/about) using the [ArcGIS REST Services](https://citymaps.capetown.gov.za/agsext1/rest/services) to import the data from it to create a land use map for the CBD region of Cape Town.

--First I access the data from the Cape Town Open Data Portal using the ArcGIS REST server URL to create a server connection, downloading three layers: Cape Town CBD layer, Zoning layer, and Split Zoning layer.
+-First, I access the data from the Cape Town Open Data Portal using the ArcGIS REST server URL to create a server connection, downloading three layers: Cape Town CBD layer, Zoning layer, and Split Zoning layer.

 I then save all three layers locally as shapefiles (CBD, Zoning, and Split Zoning).